Minimum PC hardware guidelines

 - Surface products require driver updates to be compatible with Windows Mixed Reality.
 These drivers can be installed on your Surface by going to Settings > Update and Security > Check for Updates.

-- Surface products require an adapter from the video port (Mini DisplayPort or USB-C) to HDMI 2.0 for Windows Mixed Reality headsets.
-The most recent version of the Surface Mini DisplayPort to HDMI AV Adapter is compatible with HDMI 2.0 (the older version is not).
-Similarly, the new Surface USB-C to HDMI Adapter is also compatible with HDMI 2.0.
+- Surface products require an adapter from the video port (Mini DisplayPort or USB-C, depending on the Surface PC) to HDMI 2.0 for Windows Mixed Reality headsets.
+The most recent version of the Surface Mini-DisplayPort to HDMI AV Adapter is compatible with HDMI 2.0 (the older version is not).
+Similarly, the Surface USB-C to HDMI Adapter is also compatible with HDMI 2.0.

 Not all Mini DisplayPort or USB-C to HDMI adapters are HDMI 2.0-capable.
 Consider checking for explicit “HDMI 2.0” compatibility or “4K” compatibility on any adapter.